jagill/nerd-smalltalk/src/html/timelineOfLife.md

 that, it was a quick 500 million years to cycle through all life that you would recognize.
 Reptiles (including dinosaurs) dominated for 200 million years before being killed by a meteor, leading to 65 million years of mammalian domination.
-First first ancestors of the human branch arose 3 to 2 million years ago, leading to humans 200 thousand years ago.
+The first ancestors of the human branch arose 3 to 2 million years ago, leading to humans 200 thousand years ago.
 Everything that humans have recorded has occurred in the last 10 thousand years.